brightin/pottery/README.md

 ## Gettext features

 This library supports most features that gettext supports.
 More will be added at request, feel free to create an issue for them.

-See [Configuration / Extra features](#configuration--extra-features) below on how to configure the scanner to work with your project.
-The defaults are such that:
+The following examples use the default scanner:

 ### Simple string